Our Essential Services

 - Freedom to perform work activities other than the one originally authorized, provided they sign a new residence contract for work;

 - Freedom to carry out self-employment activities, provided they have the necessary authorizations and meet all the requirements;

 - Access to patronage services.

-Applying for a Temporary Residence Permit
+How to Apply for an Italian Temporary Residence Permit

 You will need the residence permit “kit” available at Italian post offices.
 This kit consists of an envelope with two application forms—the first is mandatory for everyone, while the second must be filled out by citizens who have a work permit.